 Long gone are the days when keywords were the only SEO technique that mattered, but that doesn’t mean they aren't still crucial.
 The difference is that today, keywords must be well-researched, carefully chosen, and judiciously used in your content in order to be effective.

 For instance, if you owned a nursery and wanted to increase your visibility, you might publish a series of blogs about gardening, choosing the right species of plants, growing tips, and more.
 When a person who wanted to know about gardening went looking for that information, your blog would come up, and you'd be able to build a relationship with that prospect by providing valuable information.
-When the time came for that prospect to buy a plant, for instance, you’d be the first nursery that came to mind.
+The idea is that when the time came for that prospect to buy a plant, for instance, you’d be the first nursery that came to mind.

-The main technique used for off-page SEO is backlink building since quality backlinks to your site from external sites tell search engines that your site is valuable and high-quality, and this builds authority.
+The main technique used for off-page SEO is backlink building since quality backlinks to your site from external sites tell search engines that your site is valuable and high-quality which helps to build authority.

-Along with using local keywords, other local SEO best practices include claiming directory listings, creating location-specific pages for your site, and creating pages for your business on Google My Business, Google+, and Google Maps.
+Along with using local keywords, other local SEO best practices include claiming directory listings, creating location-specific pages for your site, and creating pages for your business (also called doorway pages) on Google My Business local directories and Google Maps.

 One of the most important functions of SEO is increasing visibility, which means making it easier for prospects to find you when they search for something you have to offer.
 Visibility is directly related to your ranking.

 The higher you rank on a search engine result page (SERP), the more likely prospects will see you and click through to your site, so it’s key to increase your organic page ranking.
 The more effective your SEO efforts, the higher your ranking and the better your visibility, which is especially important when you consider that a quarter of web users never click past the first SERP.